 From Jakarta (CGK), Indonesia, take a direct flight to Sorong (SOQ), West Papua.
 In Indonesia, we recommend flying with Garuda Indonesia, the safest airline there.

 From Bali (DPS), Indonesia, you’ll have to make a stop in Makassar (UPG) or Manado (MDC), in Sulawesi province.

 A good idea if you have time and the budget for it, is to combine Bunaken and Raja Ampat.
 There are direct flights from Manado (MDC) to Sorong (SOQ) a few days a week.
 Ask us for a quote to do both!

 The offer is very diverse in Raja Ampat.
 You may have better deals if you book with an agency, and you’ll definitively gain time in planning.

-SeaCrush Pick: 👉 if you’d like to join a small group of reef-friendly divers, check-out SeaCrush trip to Raja Ampat North and Misool (7 nights starting from ...) from January 5-12, 2022!
-We’ll be going on Coralia liveaboard, awarded Best Liveaboard in 2019 by Dive Magazine UK.
+SeaCrush Pick: 👉 if you’d like to join a small group of reef-friendly divers, check-out SeaCrush trip to Raja Ampat North and Misool (7 nights starting from ...).
+We’ll be going on Coralia liveaboard, awarded Best Liveaboard in 2021 and 2019 by Dive Magazine UK.